dffischer/pkgrepotools/aurbranch.md

     This file will be stored to the distribution branch under the name _PKGBUILD_, regardless of its original name.
 It will also be used to generate the .SRCINFO from to store beside it.

     If a file named PKGBUILD is also specified as additional file, it will be ignored in favor of this file.
+However, it will still be considered when changed files are searched to propose a commit message.

 All other arguments are treated as further files to include when composing the branch.
+The message of the last commit affecting any of these files, viewed from the current HEAD downwards, will be proposed as the description of the commit to be newly generated on the distribution branch.
+If any of these files are not under version control or unknown to the current branch, they will be silently ignored.

 ## BUGS